plone/jenkins.plone.org/README.rst

   integration with GitHub means that (at least up to now) command line access to the server does not work, but we need to create this first jenkins job that creates the other jenkins jobs
-- integrate the script to get GitHub repositories into YAML
 - investigate a way to reduce amount of needed jobs: right now we need to create X*N jobs (X: packages and N: jobs per package) the idea would be that we only need X+N so that all non-seed jobs are shared